Full Mobility - a World of Experiences

-With slowly turning into speech, auditory development is significant.
+With babbling slowly turning into speech, auditory development is significant.
 Your baby begins to connect sounds to actions, such as the door slamming, or a barking dog.

 Your crawling baby not only keeps you on your toes, but can also get to many more interesting places and things.
-The ability to separate his fingers and use the opens up a new way to discover and explore.
-This gradually makes his fingers his primary tool for feeling, replacing his mouth, which has been the primary touch organ so far.
+The ability to separate his fingers and use the pincer grasp opens up a new way to discover and explore.
+This makes his fingers his primary tool for feeling, replacing his mouth, which has been the primary touch organ so far.

 The Growing Importance of Parental Guidance

-Despite the fact that his are mature, your baby still lacks experience and needs your help in his quest of exploring the world.
+Despite the fact that his senses are mature, your baby still lacks experience and needs your help in his quest of exploring the world.
 He relies on you for the finer distinctions between similar things and, without your guidance, may miss out on important input.